-The health service fee provides for limited medical care in the University Health Center and is charged all students taking three or more semester hours of on-campus classes.
+The health service fee provides for limited medical care in the University Health Center and is charged all graduate students enrolled in four or more semester hours on campus and all students residing in the residence halls.

-The student activity fee is assessed to all students taking three or more semester hours of on campus classes.
+The student activity fee is assessed to all graduate students enrolled in four or more semester hours on campus and all students residing in the residence halls.
 It provides financial support for a broad program of literary, dramatic, musical, and social activities and defrays most of the expenses of publishing the newspaper and other University publications.

-The athletic fee is charged all students taking three or more semester hours of on campus classes.
+The athletic fee is charged all graduate students enrolled in four or more semester hours on campus and all students residing in the residence halls.
 It contributes to the financial support of inter-collegiate athletic activities.